What is CNC Milling: Definition, Work Process & Technologies

 What is CNC Milling?

 To understand the CNC Milling process, let us break it down into its two components- ‘CNC’ and ‘Milling’.
-Milling is one of the CNC machining processes where a workpiece is rotated along rotational axes and cutting tools are used to chip away pieces of the workpiece.
+Milling is one of types of machining operations where a workpiece is rotated along rotational axes and cutting tools are used to chip away pieces of the workpiece.

 This is done to shape the workpiece as per the requirement.
 An important thing to note is that this technology is different from other shaping methods like 3D printing.